ryechris/Go-Cookbook/README.md

 ### Object Orientation in Go

-#### 8. [in construction]
+#### 8. Animal Farm
+This recipe is about how to do Object Oriented Programming in Go.

 Go does not have a class the way other Object Oriented languages have, such as Python.

+However, Go has something equivalent to class.
+To illustrate object oriented programming, a farm is locus classicus.
+It is "real life" it has objects (the animals), and the animals has methods (they have verbs: they can eat, walk, etc.).

+Hence, animal farm is more than a classic example: it is an excellent way to illutrate how we do OOP in Go.

-However, Go has an equivalent to class.
-We can "create a class" by associating data and methods.
+In Go, we "create a class" by associating data with methods.

 If there are various data types -- like a class often has -- you can place them in a struct:
 ```
 type Point struct {
-    x float64
+    x <some Type>
-    y float64
+    y <any Type>
+    ...
 }
 ```
-Of course, you can include as many pieces and types of data as you want in a struct.
-After you have a struct, you make methods, and you ensure those methods are available only for the struct you have in mind.
+After the struct, you make methods.
+And, you ensure those methods are available only for the struct you have in mind.

-In this project, we illustrate how to ...

-... one popular way to introduce object orientation is with animals.
-The animal is deifned as an object.
-The animals can od things: it can move, it eats, etc. These verbs are represented by methods.

 Topics:
-- Object Oriientation
+- Object Oriented Programming
-- Go's class equivalence: struct and methods organized together
+- Go's class equivalence: struct/data with methods.
+- Receivers

+#### 8. Animal Farm 2
+The Farm Animals continue.
+This time it gets more exciting

+Topics:
 - Data access control and encapsulation
-- Receivers (including referencing and dereferencing)
+- Pointer Receivers